Chinese rowing team training for Tokyo Olympics in Texas

-They reach up and hoist their boats off the side of the boathouse wall, balance them on one shoulder, and carry them to the dock where they place them in the water.
+They reach up and hoist their boats off the side of the boathouse wall, balance them on one shoulder, and carry them to the dock where they flip them over and carefully place them in the water.
 The rowers from the Chinese national rowing team are more than 7,000 miles from home, and have one goal in mind: make it to the summer Olympics in Tokyo.

 More than 60 members arrived in Austin, Texas in December for a physicality camp to see who has what it takes to compete for their country on the biggest stage.